 Drug testing in post-accident situations shall occur as soon as possible, but no later than 32 hours after the accident.
-If the controlled substances test cannot be performed within this time period, the reason shall be documented.

-Alcohol testing shall occur within 2 hours of the accident.
-If the alcohol test cannot be performed within this time period the reason shall be documented.
+Alcohol testing shall occur within two (2) hours of the accident.
+If the alcohol test cannot be performed within this time period, the reason shall be documented.
 In no case shall an alcohol test be administered later than eight (8) hours past the time of the accident and the reason for delay shall be documented.
-A driver who has been involved in an accident which requires a post-accident test, shall not consume any alcohol for a period of eight (8) hours after the occurrence or until such time as the post-accident alcohol test has been performed.
+An individual who has been involved in an accident which requires a post-accident test, shall not consume any alcohol for a period of eight (8) hours after the occurrence or until such time as the post-accident alcohol test has been performed.